aryarm/demo-docker-action/README.md

 # demo-docker-action
 A demonstration of using GitHub actions to build and push reproducible Docker containers with best practices

-## configuration
-First, fork this repository.

-Now, add your Google Container registry username and password as repository secrets under the settings menu.
-To get there, click on [_Settings_ > _Secrets and variables_ > _Actions_](../../settings/secrets/actions#repository-secrets).
-Then create secrets for

-1. GCR_USERNAME
-2. GCR_PASSWORD

 ## adding your own container
 Each directory in this repository corresponds with a different Docker image.
 To add a new image, start by creating a new directory.
 Our GitHub actions workflow will automatically notice it and try to build an image for it.